FirelyTeam/firely-docs/vonk/features/multiversion.rst

 The examples below explain the behaviour with STU3, but if you replace fhirVersion with 4.0, it works exactly the same on R4.

 .. note::
-   If you do not specify a fhirVersion parameter, Vonk will use fhirVersion=3.0 (STU3) as a default.
-This way the behaviour is compatible with previous versions of Vonk.
+   If you do not specify a fhirVersion parameter, Firely Server will use fhirVersion=3.0 (STU3) as a default.
+This way the behaviour is compatible with previous versions of Firely Server.
 If you like, you can change the ``Default`` in :ref:`information_model`

 .. note::
    If you use both an Accept header and a Content-Type header, the fhirVersion parameter for both must be the same.
 So this would be *invalid*: